hackclub/jams/jams/batches/3d-armory/part-1/en-US.md

 ---
 part: part-1
-title: '(Part 1) Preparing Your Forge and Forging the Blade'
+title: 'Preparing Your Forge and Forging the Blade'
 batch: 3DArmory
 description: >
   In this Jam, you'll be learning what CAD is, the functions of TinkerCAD, and learning how to make the blade of a medieval sword.
 You will have fun customizing your blade while learning both how to use TinkerCAD AND how to think like a 3D Modeler!